daviden1013/llm-ie/README.md

   - [NER + RE for Drug, Strength, Frequency](demo/medication_relation_extraction.ipynb)

 ## 📐User Guide
-The detailed User Guide has been moved to our documentation site: Read the User Guide here
+The detailed User Guide is available on our [Documentation Page](https://daviden1013.github.io/llm-ie/)

 ## 📊Benchmarks
 We benchmarked the frame and relation extractors on biomedical information extraction tasks.
 The results and experiment code is available on [this page](https://github.com/daviden1013/LLM-IE_Benchmark).